Katherine Binhammer, PhD. (York), M.A., B.A.

 I regularly teach undergraduate courses in eighteenth-century British literature, narrative theory, creative non-fiction, and gender and sexuality studies.
 Recent graduate courses include "Capitalist Realism: 1713-2013", "The Global Eighteenth Century" and "The Cultural Politics of Jane Austen: Then and Now."
 In all of my teaching, I see the classroom as a generative space of intellectual engagement, one where the curiosity to understand literature collectively hones critical thinking skills.
 Teaching, for me, is a collaborative hermeneutical journey into the pleasures of the literary text.

-Selected works by women writers in English before the twentieth century.
-Content and period focus may vary.
-Prerequisite: *6 of junior English, or *3 of junior English plus WRS 101.
-Note: Not to be taken by students with credit in former ENGL 390.Fall Term 2020
+An introduction to narrative and narrative theory through a range of fictional and non-fictional writing.
+Prerequisite: *6 of junior English, or *3 of junior English plus WRS 101 or 102.
+Note: not to be taken by students with credit in ENGL 219.